ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 When the behavior disabled:

-- Results of `t1 ANY LEFT JOIN t2` and `t2 ANY RIGHT JOIN t1` operations are equal because ClickHouse uses the logic which provides one-to-many keys mapping.
+- Results of `t1 ANY LEFT JOIN t2` and `t2 ANY RIGHT JOIN t1` operations are equal because ClickHouse uses the logic which provides one-to-many keys mapping in `ANY RIGHT JOIN` operations.
 - Results of `ANY INNER JOIN` operations contain one row per key from both left and right tables.

 Possible values: